sukilau/Ziff-deep-learning/1-MNIST/README.md

 Submission to [Challenge #1](https://github.com/ziff/internship2017/issues/2)

-# Submission to Challenge Task 1: Improve accuracy with GridSearch
+# Convolutional Neural Network trained on MNIST - Improve accuracy with GridSearch

 ## Challenge
 * Demonstrate an understanding of hyperparameter optimization using sklearn GridSearch on a convolutional deep net against a simplified MNIST digit recognition by improving out-of-sample accuracy above 0.98398.

-## What's in my submission
+## What is in this repo

 *mnist-gridsearch.ipynb*